Diabetes Prevention Guide

 If it isn’t full-blown diabetes, why does it matter?

-The “pre” may lead you to believe it isn’t serious, but prediabetes puts you at a higher risk for not only type 2 diabetes but also for heart disease and stroke.
-Taking steps now can reverse it or prevent it from becoming diabetes.
+The “pre” may lead you to believe the condition isn’t serious, but prediabetes puts you at a higher risk for not only diabetes, but also heart disease and stroke.
+Experts have known about the link between diabetes and cardiovascular disease for a while now, including that cardiovascular disease is the most common cause of death among people with diabetes.

 What are the symptoms?

-Some people with prediabetes experience increased thirst, frequent urination, fatigue and blurred vision — these are the same signs of diabetes — but more often than not, there are no clear symptoms.
+Some people with prediabetes experience increased thirst, frequent urination, fatigue and blurred vision — which are also signs of diabetes.
+But more often than not, there are no clear symptoms.
 That’s why it’s important to talk to your doctor about having your blood glucose tested if you have any of the following risk factors:

 - You’re overweight.